ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   firstItem.setAttributes('class', 'complete');
     -   lastItem.setAttributes('class', 'cool');
         *   These properties also return inconsistent results if there is whitespace between elements.
 In this example, a slightly different solution is used in the HTML - the closing tags are put next to the opening tags of the next element, making it a little more readable.
 The example starts by using the getElementsByTagName() method to select the ul> element from the page.
 From this element node, the firstChild property will return the first li> element, and the lastChild property will return the last li> element.
+*   How to get/update Element Content
+    -   So far this chapter has focused on finding elements in the DOM tree.
+The rest of this chapter shows how to access/update element content.
+Your choice of techniques depends upon what the element contains.
+    -   To work with the content of elements you can;
+        *   Navigate to the text nodes.
+This works best when the element contains only text, no other elements.
+        *   Work with the containing element.
+This allows you to access its text nodes and child elements.
+It works better when an element has text nodes and child elements that are siblings.
+    -   Text Nodes - Once you have navigated from an element to its text node, there is one property that you will commonly find yourself using:
+        *   property = node value, description = Accesses text from node
+    -   Containing Element - When you are working with an element node, rather than its text node, that element can contain markup.
+You have to choose whether you want to retrieve (get) or update (set) the markup as well as the text.
+        *   When you use these properties to update the content of an element, the new content will overwrite the entire contents of the element, both text and markup.
+For example, if you used any of these properties to update the content of the body> element, it would update the entire web page.
+        *   property = innerHTML, description = Gets/sets text and markup
+        *   property = textContent, description = Gets/sets text only
+        *   property = innerText, description = Gets/sets text only